 Although combination products offer many benefits, it is extremely important to recognize the risk of human error and implement design-based precautions.
-UL has deep expertise at applying Human Factor Engineering (HFE) to combination products.
+UL Solutions has deep expertise at applying Human Factor Engineering (HFE) to combination products.
 Our experts help clients recognize potential interaction problems between products and their users, including patients and their caregivers.
 In times of emergency, training and detailed instructions may be overlooked so having an intuitive product with clear, easy-to-read buttons/labeling following industry standards becomes even more essential.
 That said, well-designed instructions help many people.
 Our HFE experts are able to perform early-to later-stage usability tests of combination products and advise on best design practices regarding hardware, software, and instructions.
 They are also able to document thorough, customized safety reports pertaining to use-related risk analysis and usability test results that satisfy regulatory requirements and considerations.

-Via our non-clinical laboratories and engineers, UL provides a wide variety of biocompatibility and chemical characterization services combination products.
+Via our non-clinical laboratories and engineers, UL Solutions provides a wide variety of biocompatibility and chemical characterization services and combination products.
 In addition to finished goods, we also test biotech plastic components for toxicity and other unwanted chemical reactions as products come into contact with the skin/human body.

 Biocompatibility and packaging evaluation may include the following tests pertaining to combination products: